Discover Your Life Purpose in the Next 30 Minutes

 This is the same exercise that I used to discover my life purpose in 2006.
 Many of my 1-1 clients and readers have discovered their life purpose from doing the same.

 Some readers face difficulty when doing this.
-Here is a partial extract from Day 16 of Live a Better Life in 30 Days:
+Here are my 8 tips that I share in Day 16 of Live a Better Life in 30 Days:

-• Write whatever comes to mind.
+1. Write whatever comes to mind.
 Even if you get answers like “I just want to do nothing,” “I want to watch TV,” or “I want to sleep,” write them down and keep going.
 If you have any doubts, write them down and keep going too.
 Whatever you write here doesn’t matter at all.
 It is the final answer you’re looking for.
+Think of it as swimming deep into the ocean to get the pin that’s at the bottom, on the seabed.

-• Get past social conditioning.
-Having been living in the physical world for a while, our initial answers will be related to the physical world, like earn money, get a car, be rich, get your dream job, lose weight, look good, be loved (by someone), etc. Just keep writing.
+3. Get past social conditioning.
+Having been living in the physical world for a while, our initial answers will be related to the physical world, like earn money, get a car, be rich, get your dream job, lose weight, look good, and be loved.
+Just keep writing.
 New answers will start to appear after you dig deep enough.

-• Vary if necessary.
-You can vary your question as you go along, such as “What is my life mission?” or “What is my ultimate purpose in life?” or “Why am I here?”
+5. Vary if necessary.
+You can vary your question as you go along, such as “What is my life mission?”, “What is my ultimate purpose in life?”, or “Why am I here?”
 If you get answers that get you thinking, probe deeper.
 Follow up with, “Why did I say that?
 What does this mean?”
 Then, return to the root question, “What is my life purpose?”

-• Get to the root message.
-You can write about things that you like to do, be it writing or drawing or cooking.
-Get to the root message of these activities.
+6. Get to the root message.
+You can write about things you like to do, whether it’s writing, drawing or cooking.
+Then get to the root message of these activities.
 Why do you like [X] so much?
 Is it because it lets you grow and become a better you?
 Is it because it lets you utilize your creativity?
 Is it because you get to connect with people through it?
 What is it?
 Focus on the message, not the medium.

-• Keep going until you reach the point of resonance.
+7. Keep going until you reach the highest point of resonance.
 As you write, you will get answers that resonate more than others.
+Answers that make you go, “Hmm…” and may even make you feel warm inside.
 Focus on these answers and see where they lead to.
-Sometimes they may lead to nothing, in which case you restart by asking “What is my life purpose?”
+Sometimes they may lead to nothing, in which case you just restart by asking, “What is my life purpose?”
 Keep doing this until you get to the answer that resonates with the depth of your soul.
 It can take as short as 30 minutes or as long as an hour.
-Time is not the key here.
+Time is not a factor here.

-• Do this in multiple sittings if need be.
+8. Do this in multiple sittings if need be.
 If you feel tired midway and you can’t continue, take a break and do it later.
-Don’t be frustrated if you are not getting anywhere.
+Don’t be frustrated if you aren’t getting anywhere.
 It’s normal to take a while.
-Keep doing this and you’ll eventually find the answer.
-It’s there inside you, waiting to be uncovered.
+Keep doing this every few days and you’ll eventually find the answer.
+The answer is in you, waiting to be uncovered.

 Some of my clients ask: “How do I know when I get the answer?”
 When you get to the answer, you’ll know.
 You’ll feel a strong burst of energy that overwhelms you.
 Many of my course participants burst out crying.
 Some have tears streaming down their face.
 Some are so happy that they cry, laugh, and grin all at the same time.
 It’s that powerful.